 The Continent of Antarctica is the Fifth largest continent behind Asia, Africa, North America, and South America, Measuring approximately 14 million km², which is around 8.9% of the planet Earth’s land and 2.7% of the planet’s Surface.

 The Antarctica borders are surrounded by the Southern Ocean.
 The Eastern side of Antarctica is higher than the West.
-The Highest point is Vinson Massif, which measures at 4,897 m.
+The Highest point is Vinson Massif, which measures 4,897 m.

 There is no native population in Antarctica, only visitors during the summer and scientists.

-The Majority of Mammals found on or in the seas surrounding Antarctica, such as Seals, Orcas, Penguins and Whales, due to the conditions on Antarctica, it makes it hard for any vegetation to survive the conditions, which means only invertebrates such as mites and lice can be found on Antarctica’s land.
+The Majority of Mammals found on or in the seas surrounding Antarctica, such as Seals, Orcas, Penguins and Whales, due to conditions on Antarctica, it makes it hard for any vegetation to survive the conditions, which means only invertebrates such as mites and lice can be found in Antarctica’s land.

-- that the Antarctic can only be used for peaceful purposes, no fortifications, military manoeuvres and no weapon testing.
+- that the Antarctic can only be used for peaceful purposes, with no fortifications, military manoeuvres and no weapon testing.

 - Any nuclear explosions in Antarctica and the disposal there of radioactive waste material shall be prohibited.

 - guarantees continued freedom to conduct scientific research.

 More Information about the Antarctic treaty can be found here: bas.ac.uk/about/Antarctica

 There are No Countries On the Continent of Antarctica